oonamo/ef-themes.nvim/README.md

 # Features
 - Fast loading with compiling on a per-need basis

+- 34 Unique themes, ported from `Emacs`

+- 8 Extras Available for each theme, for a total of 272 extras

+- Close to source.
+By using a script (see (`./lua/ef-themes/lib/parser.lua`)) to extract the colors and themes from the original `Emacs` theme, this port can easily stay up to date with any new themes or modifications.

+- Supports popular plugins.
+By using the original `Emacs` themes as source, this theme uses the highlights similar to how they are used in `Emacs`

 # Requirements
 - Neovim >= 0.8
 - True color support